Skip to Main Content

 Logo for the NIH Public Access Policy

-The National Institutes of Health (NIH) passed its Public Access Policy on April 7, 2008 in order to advance science and improve human health.
-The Policy requires peer-reviewed articles that NIH funds be made publicly available on PubMed Central (PMC).
+The National Institutes of Health (NIH) passed its Public Access Policy on April 7, 2008, in order to advance science and improve human health.
+The Policy requires peer-reviewed articles from NIH-funded research to be made publicly available on PubMed Central (PMC).

 PMC is a free, full text repository of biomedical and life science journal literature.
 PMC is different from PubMed, which contains references and abstracts only.

-The policy applies to any journal article that meets these criteria:
+The policy applies to any journal manuscript that:

-2. Accepted for publication in a journal on or after April 7, 2008
+2. Is accepted for publication on or after April 7, 2008, by a journal in the NLM Catalog

 See additional applicability guidelines and details of the policy.